CSCoderV/CSCoderV/README.md

 - Utilized **Singular Value Decomposition (SVD)** for collaborative filtering.
 - Provided recommendations based on user ratings and movie preferences.
 - Implemented using **NumPy, Pandas**.

+### 📊 EDA Patrol – Exploratory Data Analysis Automation Tool
+Born from the need to understand real-world challenges—such as regional crime variations and forecasting trends—EDA Patrol_Random aims to democratize data analysis.
+We envisioned a tool that goes beyond static graphs, encouraging users to interact, explore, and derive their own insights.

+#### 🔹 Key Features:
+-📁 Automatic Data Profiling: Quickly summarizes dataset structure, missing values, and data types -📊 Visualization Support: Generates univariate, bivariate, and correlation plots using libraries like Seaborn and Matplotlib -🧠 Facilitate Decision-Making: Enables simulation of “what-if” scenarios.

+#### 🔹⚙️ Technologies Used:
+-Python
+-Pandas, NumPy
+-Seaborn, Matplotlib
+-Jupyter Notebook

 ## 💻 Technologies & Skills